ADMarker: A Multi-Modal Federated Learning System for Monitoring Digital Biomarkers of Alzheimer's Disease: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We propose ADMarker, the first end-to-end system that integrates multi-modal sensors and new federated learning algorithms for detecting multidimensional AD digital biomarkers in natural living environments.
+Our system has been deployed in a four-week clinical trial involving 91 elderly participants, which detects various biomarkers in real-world settings and identifies AD with high accuracy.
 This study provides key insights into the development of clinically proven digital biomarkers for early AD diagnosis and intervention.

-Here we discuss some limitations of our design and future work.
-First, due to various human factors, the weak labels extracted from the activity logs for online supervised FL are usually very sparse and limited.
-In the future, we will develop new approaches that require fewer weak labels during the deployment, e.g., by associating the weak and manually annotated labels during model pre-training on the cloud.
-The design of ADMarker can also leverage pseudo-labels automatically generated by running image classification algorithms on high-quality depth data \cite{xia2013spatio, wang20203dv}.
-Moreover, we will launch a larger-scale clinical study with an improved hardware design of ADMarker.
-We will also investigate personalized intervention strategies for different individuals based on the multi-dimensional digital biomarkers identified in this work.